 Saturdays – Bloom Community Farm 9:00 – 10:30 a.m. *Starts June 8

 Every Wednesday 5:30 – 7:30 PM | May 8 – September 2019 @ The Hope Garden

-Women’s Group is a diverse, supportive, unforgettable group that meets weekly to garden and engage in the tranquil setting of The Hope Garden during the summer and at The Flourish Foundation in the winter.
+Women’s Group is a diverse, supportive, unforgettable group that meets weekly to garden and engage in the tranquil setting of The Hope Garden during the summer.

 Hope and Bloom are the perfect places to learn the art and science behind growing good food.
 Both host several local students each summer.
 Interested in bringing your class out to the farm or garden?
 Let us know!

 Volunteer for Veggies provides access to fresh, healthy food for everyone in the community.
 Volunteers take home a share of the farm freshest, nutrient richest, most delicious fruits and veggies around in exchange for their time at Bloom Community Farm or The Hope Garden.

 Time on the farm is spent seeding, weeding, and harvesting our growing spaces and we reward all volunteers with a share of produce fresh out of the ground.

 Partnerships are essential to the continued expansion of food production and programming at Bloom Farm, supporting the health and well-being of all community members and their families.

 Without our Friends of the Farm, Bloom would still be a blank canvas.
 Instead, this summer it has produced over 3,500 lbs of fresh fruits and veggies and growing – it also provides transformational experiences for local children, teens, and adults.